Couples who decide to live together as opposed to marry are not treated in the same way as married couples, should they separate.

 - Your partner is coming to live in your house.

-Every Cohabitation Agreement will be tailored to meet your individual circumstances, and the cost will depend on your particular needs.
-Please call us and we will be happy to give you an estimate of our costs.
+Every cohabitation agreement will be tailored to meet your individual circumstances, which means the cost will depend on your particular needs.
+Please call us on 0330 300 1103 and we will be happy to give you an estimate of our costs for cohabitation agreements.
 We may be able to prepare an agreement for a fixed fee, starting at £600 plus VAT.

-Every Pre-nuptial Agreement will be tailored to meet your individual circumstances, and the cost will depend on your particular needs.
-Please call us and we will be happy to give you an estimate of our costs.
+Every pre-nuptial agreement will be tailored to meet your individual circumstances.
+This means the exact cost will depend on your personal needs and situation.
+Please call us on 0330 300 1103 and we will be happy to give you an estimate of our costs.
 We may be able to prepare an agreement for a fixed fee, starting at £750 plus VAT.

 Any agreement may have a massive impact on your future financial security.
 It is very important that you are properly advised on the agreement before you sign it.

 Contacting a solicitor does not need to be daunting.
-For a free 30 minute consultation with a family solicitor in Wakefield, Dewsbury, Horsforth or Selby about cohabitation agreements or pre-nuptial agreements, call 0330 300 1103 or request a call-back.
+For a free 30-minute consultation with a family solicitor about pre-nuptial or cohabitation agreements in Wakefield, Dewsbury, Horsforth or Selby, call 0330 300 1103 or request a call-back below.